 Probably.
 If you were involved in a collision that another driver caused, it is still likely that your car insurance provider will increase your rates.
 This is because liability (fault) is often unclear since it is common for multiple drivers to share fault in a collision.

-6 Common Reasons Why Auto Insurance Companies Increase Premiums
+What Are Some Common Reasons Why Auto Insurance Companies Increase Premiums?

 Most drivers would jump at the chance to save on car insurance.
 Besides asking your provider about discounts, you may be able to cut your monthly premiums by avoiding scenarios when your insurer would increase your monthly rates.
 Examples include:

 - You were found guilty of driving under the influence;